 Hello and welcome to The Victorious Believer blog, a place where faith and victory meet!

-My name is Claudia and I am the “Blogger-in-chief”.
+Hi, my name is Claudia and I am the “Blogger-in-chief”around here.
 I am also a wife, a mom of two adorable little girls and an eCommerce entrepreneur who works from home.
 I really enjoy writing and I love to sing Gospel music.
 South Africa is my home, I live on the Eastern South Coast of this beautiful and interesting country.

 Although I graduated from university with a degree in Accounting and Business, my passions have always been words, music and media related “stuff”.
 So marrying my faith with these other passions just feels natural and gives me the opportunity to do what I love to do.